cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 We identified use-cases, where modules will need to save an object commitment without storing an object itself.
 Sometimes clients are receiving complex objects, and they have no way to prove a correctness of that object without knowing the storage layout.
 For those use cases it would be easier to commit to the object without storing it directly.

-### Remove MultiStore
+### Reduce MultiStore

-IAVL based store adds an additional layer in the SDK store construction - the `MultiStore` structure.
+Stargate `/store` implementation (StoreV1) adds an additional layer in the SDK store construction - the `MultiStore` structure.
 The multistore exists to support the modularity of the Cosmos SDK - each module is using its own instance of IAVL, but in the current implementation, all instances share the same database.

 The latter indicates, however, that the implementation doesn't provide true modularity.
-Instead it causes problems related to race condition and sync problems (eg: [\#6370](https://github.com/cosmos/cosmos-sdk/issues/6370)).
+Instead it causes problems related to race condition and sync (see: [\#6370](https://github.com/cosmos/cosmos-sdk/issues/6370)).

-We propose to remove the multistore concept from the SDK, and to use a single instance of `SC` and `SS` in a `rootStore` object.
-To avoid confusion, we should rename the `MultiStore` interface to `RootStore` and make sure that the `rootStore` object implements `RootStore`.
+We propose to reduce the multistore concept from the SDK, and to use a single instance of `SC` and `SS` in a `rootStore` object.
+To avoid confusion, we should rename the `MultiStore` interface to `RootStore`.

 Moreover, to improve usability, we should extend the `KVStore` interface with _prefix store_.
 This will allow module developers to bind a store to a namespace for module sub-components: